kjd2060/ftp-project/README.md

 # ftp-project
-Java implementation of a FTP server and client using default socket libraries.
+Java implementation of a FTP server (FS) and client (FC) using default socket libraries.

-Project to write an FTP server (FS) and client (FC).
 FS run on host, listens for requests from clients (FC).
 Implements the following
 commands:

     1. rftp <FTP Server Address> <User> <Password>:  This command takes three parameters, i.e., the IP address of